AndreyGS/CMinimalMath/ReadMe.md

 The challenge was to achive the preferable range of correctness on perfoming calculations on double values in the form of sldouble structure.
 And the final results are close enough.

-So, refered (sldouble) type is taking a part in math calculations that only include summing and bitwise operators, to perform multiplication, division and raising number to given power.
+So, refered (sldouble) type is taking a part in math calculations that only include summing and bitwise operators, to perform multiplication, division and raising number to the given power.
 In some cases even substraction was replaced with the summing with complement and addition of one.

 The Java version have the several other functions implemented.

 Also current implementation is slightly different from that in Java.
 There, raw was implemented as String, and now as an unsigned integral.
 Current change was made because I wished to try something new ^).
 Actually I made on C for testing proposes a few another fully working verions.
-Some of them were with raw as a char \* and one of it is used dynamic memory allocation (at the expense of 10-20% speed).
+Some of them were with raw as a char\* and one of it is used dynamic memory allocation (at the expense of 10-20% speed).
 But the current version is the most "proper" from my perspective.

 ## How to use